IbrahimIqra/Facebook_group_post_scrapper/README.md

    EMAIL after accessing YOUR FB ACCOUNT, the info of which you yourself will give as input.
 The info ISN'T being sent ANYWHERE ELSE.
-Feel free to check the source code to verify, which should be bundled with this.
+Feel free to check the source code to verify, which will be bundled with this.

 2) Run the 'fb_grp_scrapper.exe'.